With many people considering a UK staycation this year, the Isle of Wight is the perfect spot to unwind this summer, or even in autumn.

 After our perfect day at the Needles (above), our expectations were quite high but the island was full of surprises!

-While the weather was still amazing, we had a great time on Freshwater Bay.
+With the weather still glorious, we had an amazing time exploring and relaxing at Freshwater Bay.

-One day, we were hiking along the coastal path overlooking Yaverland beach and were stunned by its wild beauty.
+One day, while hiking the coastal path above Yaverland Beach, we were completely blown away by its untamed, breathtaking beauty.

 The west end of Shanklin Beach, with its pretty beach huts, is to put on your list of the best beaches on the Isle of Wight too.